AdobeDocs/federated-audience-composition.en/help/start/e-release-notes.md

     You can now use one of the default roles to manage user permissions for Federated Audience Composition access.

-* **Save profiles - Incremental updates**
+* **Incremental Updates in profile enrichment use cases**

     The Save profiles activity now supports incremental updates.
-With incremental updates, only the subsequent changes to the composition are sent to the profile enrichment.
+This enables marketers to query and update incremental data while enriching profiles with data from external data warehouses.

 ## April '25 release {#fac-25-4}